 You cannot run a new checklist from a template, because guests don’t have permission to see the green ‘Run checklist button’.
 (However you can start new checklists if an admin in the organization sends you a checklist run link or a template share link set to allow you to run checklists).

 For the same reason above, you don’t have permission to see the green ‘New blank template’ or ‘New pre-made template’ buttons.

 Where did my completed tasks or checklist go?

-Once you have completed tasks, or a whole checklist, it will disappear from your home dashboard and Inbox.
-You won’t be able to find them again, so if you accidentally completed it without finishing your work, contact a member or admin of the organization to re-activate the checklist for you.
+Once you have completed tasks, or a completed a whole checklist, it will disappear from your checklist dashboard and Inbox.
+You won’t be able to find them again, so if you accidentally completed it without finishing your work, contact a member or admin of the organization and they can re-activate the checklist for you.

 If you are demoted from an admin or a member to a guest, you will be removed from all groups, and will not be able to see the checklists of other users.
 You can see still see and work on checklists and tasks that have been assigned to you, as described above.

 Ready to get started?